ht-attrs attribute reference

 Overview

-The ht-attrs attribute annotates target HTML elements with one or more HTML attributes.
+The ht-attr and ht-attrs attributes annotate target HTML elements with one or more HTML attributes.

 Example